brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 Clusters: A line between each of the sections are the markings defining clusters.
 Those clusters that are dark have many stars (up to 30), the lighter have fewer (5).
 Detailed descriptions for the Anadar cluster is included in the Scavenger Setting on page XXXX.

-The Fringe: The area outside the Light Jump Net is the top and bottom edges of the image.
-The exception to this is the white line, which shows the Light Jump Net.
+The Fringe: The area outside the light jump Net is the top and bottom edges of the image.
+The exception to this is the white line, which shows the light jump Net.

 The Lone Systems: Those systems on the very edge of the galaxy are far from Imperial control.
 A good definition for what makes a Lone System is that it takes at least ten days to travel to a Lone System.